Section 1: Information about the Program

 - And so much more!

 Who are the coaches at each school?
-How can I get hold of them?
+How can I get hold of her?

-The coaches are NOT at the school full-time, so if you need to chat with them, call the school and book an appointment to make sure you can see them.
+For Ogden and Mountain View during the 2019-2020 school year, your success coach will be Leanne Fay.
+The coach is NOT at the school full-time, so if you need to chat with them, call the school and book an appointment to make sure you can see them.

 I have some questions about the program, who can I contact?